castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 ### Publish to npm

-Execute the following command to publish the construct library to npm
+To publish the construct library to npm execute

 ```bash
 nx run <LibName>:publish --ver <LibVersion> --tag <LibVersionTag>